 Quirky and Shabby Character

-The campsite has some quirkily-built ablution blocks, set into the dune – or looks that way.
+The campsite has some quirkily-built ablution blocks, set into the dune.
 There are also a couple of cabins for rent, both on the campsite below as well as a couple of wooden chalets on the dune overlooking the beach.

-What was quite cool was a cool contrast that arrived that evening.
+What was quite cool was the complete contrast that arrived that evening.
 A solo cyclist on a trike (the same one that we had passed along the road hours ago) set up his camp in the darkness.
 All of his kit was strapped to his bicycle which is major kudos.
 And hats off to him for truly experiencing the open road in this (simplified) way.